The default user state definitions are:

 |Lapsing||Includes users who used the app multiple times, but were last active between 8 and 30 days ago.|

 You can customize the definitions of the user states in the User Lifecycle Settings screen.
-The focus of the user lifecycle is around three parameters:
+The user lifecycle tracks three parameters:

 - The time frame of your Active User Base (defaulted to 30 days).